 Adjust the Z Position by entering the desired value (only whole numbers).
 Tiles are painted on a Grid with the set Z position until the value is changed or reset.
 To change the value back to the default of 0, select Reset .

-In the Scene view, the brush preview displays both the Tile at the Cell’s original position with a Z value of 0 as a blue outline, and its painted position with the Z-as-Y offset applied is displayed with a white outline.
+See in Glossary, the brush preview displays both the Tile at the Cell’s original position with a Z value of 0 as a blue outline, and its painted position with the Z-as-Y offset applied is displayed with a white outline.

 With the Tile brush selected, use the following shortcut keys to quickly switch to different Z positions.